We employ around 170 staff across our care homes, housing schemes and support office.

-On a serious note, I take care of the day to day maintenance of the building making sure all the checks have been done such as unblocking the shower wells, checking light bulbs and the fire alarm is working, and cleaning the bins.
+I take care of the day to day maintenance of the building making sure all the checks have been done, including fire and gas safety and electrical testing.
+My role also includes tasks such as unblocking shower wells, checking light bulbs and cleaning the bins.
 There is generally a lot of cleaning involved and ensuring everything is in working order.
-I also decorate rooms when they become vacant and I’m a painter by trade.
+I also decorate rooms when they become vacant.

 I love working with older people and hearing their life’s experiences.
 I enjoy enriching their golden years - making them easier and more pleasurable.

 I've worked in a variety of care settings for many years.
-Care in the Community with profoundly physically disabled people and some with brain acquired injuries, before I started at Sussex Housing & Care 11 years ago in various job roles.
+Care in the Community with profoundly physically disabled people and some with brain acquired injuries, before I started at Sussex Housing & Care.